kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 ![[201906.pdf]]
 # exercise 1
 As dynamic scoping is used, we use the  x which was on the most recent activation record.
 Therefore, the program will write 11 and 2.
-WE write 10 since the ...
 **look at the comments**
 ```c
 { int x = 2;